David Magen: Biography

 Magen was born in Fes, Morocco, and immigrated to Israel in 1949.
 He grew up in Jerusalem and served in the IDF between 1963–1972, reaching the rank of Major.
 During his military service, he moved to Qiryat Gat, and after his discharge from the military, he was appointed as the city's municipal manager.

 In the 1973 municipal elections, Magen led the Likud list for the Qiryat Gat City Council.
 His list increased its representation from one to five seats out of thirteen.
 Magen remained in the opposition and attempted to form an alternative coalition to oust the mayor from the Alignment.
 In April 1975, Magen joined the coalition with his faction and was appointed Deputy Mayor.
 However, in February 1976, the mayor dismissed him from the position.
 In July 1976, Magen managed to garner the support of the two religious representatives on the council and was elected mayor.
 In the personal elections of November 1978, Magen received 64.5% of the votes, and his list won six out of thirteen seats on the council.
-As mayor, Magen maintained relations with the Arabs of Judea and Samaria and Gaza Strip.
+As mayor, Magen maintained relations with the Palestinians of the West Bank and the Gaza Strip.
 In September 1986, he announced his resignation to focus on national-level politics.

 Magen was first elected to the 10th Knesset (1981) on the Likud list while serving as mayor of Qiryat Gat.
 In the 11th Knesset, he chaired the subcommittee for defense industries.
 In the 12th Knesset, he served as a Minister without Portfolio in the National Unity Government, and in the 24th Israeli Government, he was the Minister of Economy and Planning under Prime Minister Yitzhak Shamir, also chairing the Ministerial Committee on Coordination and Administration.
 He initiated, among other things, the establishment of the National Mapping Center.
 In the 13th Knesset, he chaired the State Control Committee.

 Between 1982–1987, Magen was part of the more hawkish faction of Herut and was affiliated with Ariel Sharon’s camp.
 As part of this, he harshly criticized David Levy in October 1982.
 In 1985, he also criticized Yitzhak Shamir.

 In 1989, he chaired the Likud’s headquarters for the municipal elections and won a great victory.